xaraya/core/html/lib/xaraya/traits/README.md

 ```
 namespace Xaraya\Modules\Library;

-use Xaraya\Database\DatabaseInterface;
+use Xaraya\Database\WithDatabaseInterface;
-use Xaraya\Database\DatabaseTrait;
+use Xaraya\Database\WithDatabaseTrait;
 use sys;

-class UserApi implements DatabaseInterface
+class UserApi implements WithDatabaseInterface
 {
-    use DatabaseTrait;
+    use WithDatabaseTrait;
 }
 ```